Fantastic Proven Results From A Cushcraft R7000

 The Cushcraft R7000 is a seven band antenna covering 10m, 12m, 15m, 17m, 20m, 30m and 40m.
 It’s clever design allows it to use only three traps.
 The three traps are for CT1 (10/12m), CT2 (15/17m) and CT3 (20/30m).
 The 40m segment is tuned by adjusting the length of the top section.

-Although very reliable, the traps can be prone to problems.
+Although very reliable, the traps on the Cushcraft R7000 can be prone to problems.
 The main problem being corrosion occurring between the aluminium trap housing and the connection point of the internal coil.
 Once corrosion occurs, the result can manifest itself as fluctuating SWR when the antenna moves in the wind.

 An advantage of this antenna is that it doesn’t need any extra radials, in fact Cushcraft specifically instructs the user not to add any radials.
 Coupled with this, to work effectively it only needs to be mounted at a height of between about 10-20 feet.